As president, Trump seeks answers on his own wiretap mystery

 If Donald Trump wants to know whether he was the subject of surveillance by the U.S. government, he may be uniquely positioned to get an answer.

-A series of weekend tweets by the president focused public attention on intelligence collection authorities long shrouded in secrecy.
-Trump accused former President Barack Obama of ordering wiretaps on his phones but offered no proof to back the claim, and the White House then called on Congress to investigate the allegations.
+In a series of weekend tweets, the president accused his predecessor, Barack Obama, of ordering wiretaps on his phones but offered no proof to back the claim.
+The White House then called on Congress to investigate the allegations.

 But former government lawyers say Trump hardly needs Congress to answer this question.